Explicit coverings of families of elliptic surfaces by squares of curves: The construction in terms of moduli spaces

-We use the standard notation $\Mbar_{g,n}$ for the usual compactification of the moduli space of stable curves of genus $g$ with $n$ marked points.
-We now introduce a subvariety of $\Mbar_{0,10}$ whose quotients by finite groups we will relate to $\M_{K,1}$ and $\M'_{K,1}$, as well as a moduli space of covers of curves of genus $0$ that will be connected to $\M'_{K,1}$.
+We now shift our attention to some moduli spaces of covers of curves of genus $0$ that will turn out to be connected to $\M'_{K,1}$.
+We use the standard notation $\Mbar_{g,n}$ \cite{knudsen} for the usual compactification of the moduli space of stable curves of genus~$g$ with $n$ marked points.
+We now introduce a subvariety of $\Mbar_{0,10}$ whose quotients by finite groups we will relate to $\M_{K,1}$ and $\M'_{K,1}$, as well as a moduli space of covers of curves of genus~$0$ that will be connected to $\M'_{K,1}$.

 \begin{conv} We view $\Mbar_{0,4}$ not as an abstract $\P^1$ but rather as a $\P^1$ with three marked points $b_1, b_2, b_3$, namely the boundary divisors; as a result $\Aut \Mbar_{0,4}$ is trivial.
 Thus when we speak of a moduli space of covers of $\Mbar_{0,4}$, we do not take the quotient by automorphisms of the target, but only of the source.
-In addition, there is a natural map of degree $6$ from $\Mbar_{0,4}$ to the $j$-line, which is a Galois cover of curves with Galois group $\S_3$.
-The support of the fibre of this cover above $\infty$ in the $j$-line is the set of boundary points of $\Mbar_{0,4}$; in particular these are points of ramification of the cover. \end{conv}
+In addition, there is a natural isomorphism from $\Mbar_{0,4}$ to the modular curve $X(2)$ parametrizing elliptic curves with a basis for the $2$-torsion given on $\M_{0,4}$ by taking a set of $4$ points to the double cover of $\P^1$ branched there, with the first marked point going to the origin and the second and third to the basis.
+In turn, there is a $6$-to-$1$ map from $X(2)$ to the $j$-line $\Mbar_{1,1}$ given by forgetting the basis.
+It is a Galois cover of curves with Galois group $\S_3$.
+The support of the fibre of the composed map $\Mbar_{0,4} \to \Mbar_{1,1}$ above $\infty$ in the $j$-line is the set of boundary points of $\Mbar_{0,4}$; in particular these are points of ramification of the cover. \end{conv}

-\begin{defn} Let $U \subset \Mbar_{0,10}$ be the subvariety of $\Mbar_{0,10}$ parametrizing stable curves $C_0$ of genus $0$ with marked points $p_1$ and $q_{ij}$ for $1 \le i,j \le 3$ such that there is a $3$-to-$1$ cover $\phi: C_0 \to \Mbar_{0,4}$ for which the $q_{ij}$ constitute the fibre above the boundary points $b_i$, while $(p_1,q,q)$ is a scheme-theoretic fibre for some $q \in C_0$.
+\begin{defn} Let $U \subset \Mbar_{0,10}$ be the subvariety of $\Mbar_{0,10}$ parametrizing stable curves $C_0$ of genus~$0$ with marked points $p_1$ and $q_{ij}$ for $1 \le i,j \le 3$ such that there is a $3$-to-$1$ cover $\phi: C_0 \to \Mbar_{0,4}$ for which the $q_{ij}$ constitute the fibre above the boundary points $b_i$, while $(p_1,q,q)$ is a scheme-theoretic fibre for some $q \in C_0$.
 Note that $\S_3 \wr \S_3$ acts on $U$ by permuting the $q_{ij}$.
 Let $V = U/\S_3 \wr \S_3$ and let $V' = U/\S_3^3$.

 Fix a positive integer $d$.
 Let $\M_d$ be the moduli space parametrizing $d$-to-$1$ covers $\phi: C_0 \to \Mbar_{0,4}$ together with a point $p \in \Mbar_{0,4}$. \end{defn}